BTrue/GettingAndCleaningDataProject/README.md

 #### **PROCEDURE:**
 - Created a function script **run_analysis.R**
 - Imported **UCI HAR Data** from (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) using *unz()* and *read.files()* to create usable data frames that can be utilized to create a tidy dataset.
+- Merged data concatinating data, subject, and features data creating one large data table utilizing calls to *rbind()* and *cbind()* to do so.
+- Began the process of trimming the dataset down to the columns related to Mean and Standard deviation.
+In order to do so, it was necessary to rename columns by R standards.
+In order to do so I used *make.names()* and *select()* from the **dplyr** package.